 International Medical Student Applications

 AUC welcomes applications from qualified candidates around the world.
 Our internationally recognized medical program offers a rigorous academic experience modeled after the US medical school curriculum.
-AUC students learn from knowledgeable and dedicated faculty members, and are able train in unique global settings.
+AUC students learn from knowledgeable and dedicated faculty members and are able to train in unique global settings.
 With transformative clinical opportunities in the United States, United Kingdom, Canada and abroad, our students develop a complex understanding of different healthcare systems and diverse patient populations.

 - Read information for Canadian applicants